-At the top of the Capture settings, ensure that the Capture pop-up menu is set for Video and Audio.
-If you reset the user interface in Lesson 1, you should be all set.
-If necessary, change the Capture pop-up menu from Video to Video and Audio.

-7 Below the Capture pop-up menu, find the "Save clips to" field.
+- 6 At the top of the Capture settings, ensure that the Capture dropdown menu is set for "Video and audio."
+If necessary, change the Capture dropdown menu from Video to Video and audio. - 7 Below the Capture dropdown menu, find the "Save clips to" field.